-As of June 30, 2020, we incurred leverage through borrowings under the Credit Facility that permitted the Company to borrow up to \$62 million as of that date of which \$33.0 million was committed and drawn.
-Our asset coverage ratio as of June 30 2020, was 503%.
+As of December 31, 2020, we incurred leverage through borrowings under the Credit Facility that permitted the Company to borrow up to \$62 million as of that date of which \$43.0 million was committed and drawn.
+Our asset coverage ratio as of December 31, 2020, was 427%.
 See "Leverage-Effects of Leverage" for a description of our credit agreement.

 Following the completion of the offering, we may increase the amount of leverage outstanding.
 We may incur additional borrowings in order to maintain our desired leverage ratio of 30%.
 Leverage creates a greater risk of loss, as well as a potential for more gain, for the common stock than if leverage was not used.
 Interest on borrowings may be at a fixed or floating rate, and the interest at a floating rate generally will be based on short-term rates.
 The costs associated with our use of leverage, including the issuance of such leverage and the payment of dividends or interest on such leverage, will be borne entirely by the holders of common stock.
 As long as the rate of return, net of our applicable expenses, on our investment portfolio investments purchased with leverage exceeds the costs associated with such leverage, we will generate more return or income than will be needed to pay such costs.
 In this event, the excess will be available to pay higher dividends to holders of common stock.
 Conversely, if the return on such assets is less than the cost of leverage and our other expenses, the return to the holders of our common stock will diminish.
 To the extent that we use leverage, the NAV and market price of our common stock and the yield to holders of common stock will be more volatile.
 Our leveraging strategy may not be successful.
-Our Adviser's fee is based on "Managed Assets", which means our total assets (including cash and cash equivalents and any assets purchased with or attributable to any borrowed funds).
-Because our Adviser's fee is based on Managed Assets, our Adviser's fee will be higher if we utilize leverage.
-See "Risks Related to Our Use of Leverage."
+Our Adviser's fee is based on "Managed Assets", which means our total assets (including cash and cash equivalents and any assets purchased with or attributable to Our Use of Leverage."